 Apple devices run on iOS and do not support Flash.
 Likewise, Flash has not been supported for the Android operating system since the release of Jelly Bean (v.4.1).
 Adobe has also discontinued support for Flash.

-NROC content includes a mix of Flash and non-Flash based media.
+The majority of NROC content has been built in HTML5, which is supported by all modern browsers, both mobile and desktop.
+HippoCampus includes a mix of Flash and non-Flash based media.
 In some cases, we have converted Flash media elements to non-flash versions and offer both versions to our users.
-New NROC content is being developed and curated with mobile compatibility in mind; however, we will still support Flash-based content as needed to support our mission.

 HippoCampus.org displays a mix of Flash and non-Flash media.

 To display on the non-Flash media available at HippoCampus.org, use the mobile version of the site (mobile.hippocampus.org.)
 For iOS devices, HippoCampus.org attempts to automatically route you to the mobile version.
 Android users will need to go directly to mobile.hippocampus.org.